Psykotikism/Mutant_Tanks/README.md

 		// 6: Smoker Cloud
 		// 7: Spit Puddle (Only available in Left 4 Dead 2.)
 		"Particle Effects"				"1234567"

+		// The Super Tank absorbs most of the damage it receives.
+		// 0: OFF
+		// 1: ON
+		"Absorb Ability"				"0"

 		// The Super Tank has 1 out of this many chances to spawn acid puddles underneath survivors.
 		// Only available in Left 4 Dead 2.